 Most women will come up with a cycle that is an average of 28 days, but not all of us have the same cycles.
 Once you know how long your menstrual cycle is, you can keep a look out for potential pregnancies or plan ahead for your periods.
 This way you’ll have pads and tampons on hand (or your menstrual cup, if you’ve gone that route).
 Many women try to avoid scheduling vacations or other important days during the time they’ll have their periods.

-How Long Should a Period Last?
+How Long Should a Normal Period be?

-If you’re a teenager and are experiencing your first period, it may take up to two years for your menstrual cycle to become predictable and regular.
+If you’re a teenager and experiencing your first period, it may take up to two years for your menstrual cycle to become predictable and regular.
 Your cycle also may run longer than the 28-day average seen in adults.

 Your age can affect the amount of hormones in your body; for example, as we get older, we produce less estrogen.
 This can lead to a lighter and shorter period.
 However, if a woman has a polyp or fibroid in her uterus, she may experience heavier bleeding for a longer number of days.

 Those of us who use birth control pills often have shorter periods with a lighter flow.
 Traditional pill packs feature several “non-active” or placebo pills that trigger your period.
 Women can prevent their periods by skipping the placebo pills and diving right into a new pack, or they can take a medication like Seasonale, which is specifically designed to allow women to avoid the majority of their periods.